debasishg/ml-readings/vae.md

 * [Log Derivative Trick](http://blog.shakirm.com/2015/11/machine-learning-trick-of-the-day-5-log-derivative-trick/) by Shakir - a very useful trick used in section 2.2 of the original VAE paper (Autoencoding Variational Bayes).
 This blog post has a great explanation of this trick along with other places where it is used.
 * [Notes on Multivariate Gaussian](http://cs229.stanford.edu/section/gaussians.pdf)
 * [Variational Bayesian Inference with Stochastic Search](https://arxiv.org/abs/1206.6430) - John Paisley (UC Berkeley), David Blei (Princeton University), Michael Jordan (UC Berkeley)

+## Additional Readings

+* [What is wrong with VAEs](http://akosiorek.github.io/ml/2018/03/14/what_is_wrong_with_vaes.html) - This post shows that in VAEs tighter evidence lower bounds (ELBOs) can be detrimental to the process of learning an inference network by reducing the signal-to-noise ratio of the gradient estimator.
+There is an accompanying paper [Tighter Variational Bounds are Not necessarily better](https://arxiv.org/abs/1802.04537) on this as well.